Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Intracellular recordings from a turtle motoneuron

-First the model was fitted with the values of the scaling parameters $V_1$--$V_4$ given in \cite{RinzelErmentrout1989} and used in Section \ref{sec:simulation} below, see Table \ref{tab:realdata1} for one of the traces.
-Most of the estimates are reasonable and in agreement with the expected order of magnitudes for the parameter values, except for the $V_{Ca}$ reversal potential, which in the literature is reported to be around 100--150 mV (estimated to 44.7 mV), and the leak conductance, which is estimated to be negative.
-Conductances are always non-negative.
+First the model was fitted with the values of the scaling parameters $V_1$--$V_4$ given in \citet{RinzelErmentrout1989} and used in Section~\ref{sec:simulation} below; see Table~\ref{tab:realdata1} for one of the traces.
+Most of the estimates are reasonable and in agreement with the expected order of magnitudes for the parameter values, except for the $V_{\mathrm{Ca}}$ reversal potential, which in the literature is reported to be around 100--150 mV (estimated to 44.7 mV),\vadjust{\goodbreak} and the leak conductance, which is estimated to be negative.
+Conductances are always nonnegative.
 This is probably due to wrong choices of the scaling constants $V_1$--$V_4$.
-For the parameters given in \cite{RinzelErmentrout1989}, the average of the membrane potential $V_t$ between spikes is around -26 mV, whereas the average of the experimental trace between spikes is around -56 mV, a factor two larger.
-We therefore rerun the estimation procedure fixing $V_1$--$V_4$ to twice the value from before, which provides approximately the same values of the normalized Ca$^{2+}$ conductance, $m_{\infty} (\cdot)$, and the rates of opening and closing of K$^+$ ion channels, $\alpha (\cdot)$ and $\beta (\cdot)$, as in the theoretical model when $V_t$ is at its equilibrium value.
-In this case all parameters are reasonable and in agreement with the expected order of magnitudes.
+For the parameters given in \citet{RinzelErmentrout1989}, the average of the membrane potential $V_t$ between spikes is around $-$26 mV, whereas the average of the experimental trace between spikes is around $-$56 mV, a factor two larger.
+We therefore rerun the estimation procedure fixing $V_1$--$V_4$ to twice the value from before, which provides approximately the same values of the normalized Ca$^{2+}$ conductance, $m_{\infty} (\cdot)$, and the rates of opening and closing of K$^+$ ion channels, $\alpha(\cdot)$ and $\beta(\cdot)$, as in the theoretical model when $V_t$ is at its equilibrium value.
+In this case all parameters are reasonable and in agreement with the expected order of magnitudes.\vadjust{\goodbreak}

-To check the robustness to misspecifications in the diffusion parameter $\sigma$ of the unobserved coordinate, we fitted the model for three different values of $\sigma$, see Table \ref{tab:realdata2}.
+To check the robustness to misspecifications in the diffusion parameter $\sigma$ of the unobserved coordinate, we fitted the model for three different values of $\sigma$; see Table~\ref{tab:realdata2}.
 Results are stable and suggest that $\sigma$ is primarily affecting the subthreshold fluctuations of the channel dynamics, and mainly the spiking dynamics of the unobserved coordinate influences the first coordinate.

-Final results for all four traces are presented in Table \ref{tab:realdata3}.
-It is reassuring that the parameter estimates seem so reproducible over different traces; the largest variation was below 10\%.
-This is not due to starting values, e.g. the starting value for $g_L$ was 0.1, and all four estimates ended up between 1.3 and 1.4, and the starting value for $V_K$ was $-55$, and all four estimates ended up between $-75.4$ and $-74.4$.
+Final results for all four traces are presented in Table~\ref{tab:realdata3}.
+It is reassuring that the parameter estimates seem so reproducible over different\vadjust{\goodbreak} traces; the largest variation was below 10\%.
+This is not due to starting values, for example, the starting value for $g_{\mathrm{L}}$ was 0.1, and all four estimates ended up between 1.3 and 1.4, and the starting value for $V_{\mathrm{K}}$ was $-55$, and all four estimates ended up between $-75.4$ and $-74.4$.